Ed Koorbusch with his wife Sharon and daughter Jillian

 By this time, the couple had been approved to adopt and were waiting for the final paperwork.
 “Once we got the call, we knew it could be as soon as two weeks before we would need to leave to travel to China to pick up our daughter.”

-After talking with family, friends and business associates, Koorbusch was referred to James Borin, M.D., a urologic surgeon and a member of the Genitourinary Oncology Program at the University of Maryland Marlene and Stewart Greenebaum Cancer Center in Baltimore.
-Dr. Borin is a specialist in robot-assisted laparoscopic prostatectomy, a minimally invasive surgical treatment for prostate cancer.
+After talking with family, friends and business associates, Koorbusch was referred to a urologic surgeon with the Genitourinary Oncology Program at the University of Maryland Marlene and Stewart Greenebaum Cancer Center in Baltimore.
+After meeting with the surgeon, Koorbusch decided to have a robot-assisted laparoscopic prostatectomy, a minimally invasive surgical treatment for prostate cancer.
 The robotic surgery meant that Koorbusch would have a quicker recovery than traditional open surgery to remove the prostate, and have no concerns about possibly being radioactive for a brief time after seeds, while still promising excellent results in eliminating his cancer.

 Koorbusch had the robotic prostatectomy on a Wednesday.
 He was home and feeling virtually back to normal on Friday.
 He reports having very little discomfort following the surgery.
 “The only real inconvenience was having a catheter for about a week.
 I was restricted from working out at the gym or lifting anything heavy for a few weeks.
 I started swimming my fourth week, and was back at the gym five weeks after surgery,” he says.